-Tickets for all Premier Lectures are $15 per person.
-Since several lectures sold out last year, we suggest you purchase your tickets in advance.You may purchase up to four tickets for each lecture, either online (following the link on the top of the page for the lecture) or in person at the LLL Center in the Eagle's Nest Activities Center.
+Premier Lectures begin at 7 p.m. in the Renaissance Theater and there are no reserved seats.Tickets are $15 per person.
+As lectures often sell out, we suggest you purchase your tickets in advance.You may purchase up to four tickets for each lecture, either online (following the link on the top of the page for the lecture) or in person at the LLL Center.
 Tickets ordered online may be picked up at the LLL Center or at the Will Call desk before any lecture.

 Following are the six Premier Lectures in the 2018-19 season.
 Click on the date and title for more information.

 Saturday, Oct.
 27: "Collecting American War Letters," Andrew Carroll: Historian Andrew Carroll collects and preserves wartime letters from the Revolutionary War through the present as a way to honor and remember the experiences of American troops and their loved ones.
 He will be collecting letters in PebbleCreek.

 Friday, Nov.
 9: "Flying the Fastest Spy Jet Ever Built," Brian Shul: Shot down over Cambodia during the Vietnam War, Shul was severely burned in the ensuing crash and initially given up for dead.
 Amazingly, he returned to active-duty flying and became one of only 93 men and women in history to fly the SR-71 spy plane, the fastest jet ever built.

 Saturday, Jan.
 12: "Inside Stories of 'LIFE' and 'People'," Hal Wingo: Hear the “stories behind the stories” from Wingo's more than 30 years of writing and editing stories about the famous people who appeared in the pages of these magazines.